sataaa/rage/docs/rage-progress.md

 **7. Infrastructure as Code (IaC) & Kubernetes**
 * **Description:** Terraform and Kubernetes manifests defining the cloud infrastructure and application deployments.
 * **Status:** ✅ **In Progress**
 * **Progress:** The `iac` directory is set up with `main.tf` and `variables.tf`.
 A containerized Terraform environment is defined in `docker-compose` to automatically apply configurations against LocalStack.
 The API Gateway configuration for the `rage-bff` service is complete.
+The swagger for the `rage-ai`'s `/embeddings` and `/chat` are defined and are being configured in the Localstack's API Gateway service.
 * **Remaining Tasks:** Add the Cognito User Pool to the Terraform configuration.
 Define the specific AWS resources (S3, API Gateway, Lambdas, etc.) in Terraform.
 Create the Kubernetes manifests for each service.
-Create a different API gateway for the rage-ai, so it can be called independently from the BFF api gateway, with different security for each endpoint (and so that the `/chat` endpoint can be replicated on both).
+Create a different API gateway for the rage-bff, so it can be called independently from the rage-ai gateway, with different security for each endpoint (and so that the `/chat` endpoint can be replicated on both).
 Use the gateway ID and uris as an output, `rage-ai`'s for the `rage-bff` configuration, and `rage-bff`'s for `rage-front`'s configuration.

 **8. CI/CD Pipeline**
 * **Description:** A GitHub Actions workflow to automate building, testing, and infrastructure validation.